The Beat Room: Production

 The series was produced by Barry Langford and directed by James Moir.
 Acts, introduced by an off-screen presenter, Pat Campbell, performed live before an audience.
 The resident house band was initially Wayne Gibson and the Dynamic Sounds, but was replaced by Peter and the Headlines mid-run.
 The show also featured a sextet of female performance dancers, the Beat Girls formed from an existing group, the Katy-Dids.
 In all, 29 programmes were made.

 The first show, broadcast on Monday 6 July 1964 at 6.35 p.m., featured The Animals, Lulu & the Luvvers, and Millie Small.
 The show was broadcast on Mondays, with Saturday repeats during the middle of the run.
 The final show was shown on 29 January 1965.

 There was a 75-minute New Year's Eve special in 1964, Beat in the New.

 Tapes of all but one of the programmes were later destroyed.
 The only remaining programme (originally broadcast on 5 October 1964) held by the BBC featured Tom Jones, Julie Rogers, The Kinks, John Lee Hooker, and The Syndicats.
 This was repeated on BBC4 in 2007.

+The show also featured the debut Television performance by The Who, when they were still calling themselves The High Numbers.
+Performing 2 songs, 'Bring It On Home' and 'Dance To Keep From Crying', they appeared on the August 24th 1964 edition.
+No visual or audio exists.